dltaixlt/Upmixer-VST-Plugin/README.md

 ## How to use
 In order to compile the plug-in, you will need to download and set up the [JUCE library and Projucer software](https://shop.juce.com/get-juce/download).
-Then download and set up [Steinberg's VST3_SDK](https://www.steinberg.net/en/company/developers.html) into JUCE.
+Then download and set up [Steinberg's VST3 SDK](https://www.steinberg.net/en/company/developers.html) into JUCE.

-In order to just use the plug-in, simply copy the pre-build VST file from the "Builds" folder to your DAW plugins folder.
+In order to just use the plug-in, simply copy the pre-build VST file from the "Builds" folder to your OS VST folder.
 For MacOS users, copy the pre-build VST file to this path "~/Library/Audio/Plug-Ins/VST".
+For Windows users, you have to build the ".dll" VST file.

 ## Description